reegm/AirfoilDesigner/README.md

 * Import Selig or Lednicer `.dat` airfoil point files.
 * Input data is normalised to satisfy constraints.
-* Automatic fitting of a **four‑segment cubic Bézier** model (two segments per surface) using a constrained SLSQP optimiser.
-* Optional collapse to a **single ninth‑order Bézier** representation with fixed abscissae, matching the 16‑parameter scheme proposed by Venkataraman (2017).
+* Automatic fitting of a **single ninth‑order Bézier** representation with fixed abscissae, matching the 16‑parameter scheme proposed by Venkataraman (2017).
+* Alternatively fitting of a **four‑segment cubic Bézier** model (two segments per surface) using a constrained SLSQP optimiser.
+* Curvature Comb
 * Trailing‑edge thickening and chord‑length scaling prior to export.
 * Direct export to DXF (millimetres) for CAD/CAM workflows.
 * Cross‑platform GUI built with PySide 6; the legacy console script remains for batch automation.